 Tracking the use of budget and human resources is important to project success.
 Resource management features track expenditures through the project lifecycle.

 What is the best project management software?
-Here’s our top 12 list:
+Here’s our top 71 PM software list:

 Compliance and auditing are made easy.
 You can track workflows and see who did what, and monitor everything that’s going on.
 You can also print reports for individual team members and determine project hours.